The Ultimate Kitchen Guide: How-Tos, Cooking Tips & Essential Kitchen Knowledge

 For most recipes, the increase or decrease in volume shouldn't affect cooking time too drastically, but please be advised that your meal is fully cooked before serving.
 This is especially important when cooking meats.
-On the converse, you don't want to overcook a baked good or casserole.
-Just keep an eye on the oven and check periodically if you aren't 100% sure about your time.
+Conversely, you don't want to overcook a baked good or casserole.
+Just keep an eye on the oven and check periodically if you aren't 100 percent sure about your time.

 Need more help converting recipes?
 Try our article: Recipe Converter: How to Halve and Third a Recipe

 Recipes Simple Enough to Double on Your First Try!

 Try out your skills on some recipes that are relatively easy to convert.
 Whether you need to double or halve these recipes, you should find them simple enough to practice with.
 Happy cooking!